San Jose Diridon station

 San Jose Diridon station is the central passenger rail depot for San Jose, California.
 It also serves as a major intermodal transit center for Santa Clara County and Silicon Valley.
-The station is named after former Santa Clara County Supervisor Rod Diridon.
+The station is named after former Santa Clara County Supervisor Rod Diridon Sr.

-The station is on the Union Pacific Coast Line tracks (formerly Southern Pacific) at 65 Cahill Street in San Jose.
+The station is on the Union Pacific Railroad Coast Line tracks (formerly Southern Pacific Transportation Company) at 65 Cahill Street in San Jose.
 The depot is listed on the National Register of Historic Places for its Italian Renaissance Revival style architectural and historical significance.

 The station is served by Caltrain, ACE, VTA light rail, and Amtrak trains.
-The bus plaza at the station is served by Amtrak Thruway Motorcoach, Greyhound, Megabus, Monterey-Salinas Transit, Santa Cruz Metro (Highway 17 Express), and VTA buses.
+The bus plaza at the station is served by Amtrak Thruway, Greyhound, Monterey–Salinas Transit, Santa Cruz METRO (Highway 17 Express), and VTA buses.

-Bay Area Rapid Transit (BART) metro service to a new underground station is projected to begin in 2029–2030 with the completion of the Silicon Valley BART extension.
+Bay Area Rapid Transit (BART) Green and Orange Line metro service to a new underground station is projected to begin in 2036 with the completion of the Silicon Valley BART extension.

 Architecture

 The depot is in the Italian Renaissance Revival style, with a three-story central section flanked by two-story wings.
 The building, a compilation of rectangular sections, is 390 feet (118 m) long and 40 feet to 78 feet (12 to 24 m) wide.
 The central section, which contains the passenger waiting room, measures 40 by 80 feet (12 by 25 m) and is 33 feet (10 m) high.
 The high center pavilion housing the waiting room is constructed of steel columns and trusses.
 The side wings are framed with wood.
 The exterior walls are clad with tapestry brick or varied colors and arranged in an English bond pattern.
 The depot is in an industrial area formerly dominated by warehouses and related commercial businesses.
 Several vernacular sheds, a water tower, butterfly passenger sheds and the nearby Alameda underpass are all contributing buildings and structures within the railroad station.

 The building was designed by Southern Pacific architect, John H. Christie, who had worked on the Southern Pacific remodeling of the Fresno depot in 1915 and later, in 1939, worked on Union Station in Los Angeles.
 This depot is one of only four Italian Renaissance Revival style depots in California, and the largest surviving depot of the San Francisco–San Jose line.
-The only other large depot built in California during the 1930s was the Los Angeles Union Passenger Terminal.
+The only other large depots built in California during the 1930s were the Los Angeles Union Passenger Terminal and Stockton Cabral station.